laurenbramblett/ouster_yolo_detection/README.md

 roslaunch detection_msgs detection_launch.launch
 ```

-If you need to change the parameters such as confidence_threshold or whether you want to view the opencv image, change them in `yolov5_ouster/detect_ouster_ros.py`
+If you need to change the parameters such as confidence_threshold or whether you want to view the opencv image, change the defaults in `yolov5_ouster/detect_ouster_ros.py` in the `parse_opt()` function